alphagov/accessible-autocomplete/README.md

 > [!NOTE]
 >
-> If you add extra styles to adjust the `.autocomplete__input` elements, be aware that when using the `autoselect` option, the component overlays it above a second `.autocomplete__hint` input.
-That element displays the completions when what the user typed matches the start of a suggestion.
-It may need adjustment to account for the changes you may have made to `.autocomplete__input` so that the text of both align properly.
+> When styling the `.autocomplete__input` element, be aware that the `autoselect` option will render a second `.autocomplete__hint` input element for suggestion text.
+Both elements should be styled to ensure suggestions exactly align with the typed input text.

 ### Using with Preact